magland/dandiset_notebooks/dandisets/001341/readme.md

 If the neurosift-tools MCP is not installed, then the user should be prompted to install it.

+For all generated notebooks, prominently inform the user that the notebook was AI-generated and has not been fully verified by humans, and that they should be cautious when interpreting the code or results.

 You should make use of the tools in neurosift-tools to generate the content for this directory.

 Create a notebook.py with "# %%" delimiters.
 This is an introduction to Dandiset 001341 with illustrative plots.
 Please include plenty of comments to describe the experiment and the data.
 The examples and plots should help the user get started in loading and processing the data.